vivianhuynh91827/shell/README.md

 - Implements redirection and pipes

 ### Attempted:
-- We tried to implement multiple pipes
+- We tried to implement multiple working pipes in one line

 ### Bugs:
 - If pipe is given an invalid input, there will be an error and the shell crashes